Parkinson’s community ‘felt left out in the cold’ – Rory Cellan-Jones

 The broadcaster’s former technology correspondent, 66, was formally made an OBE by the Princess Royal for his services to journalism on Wednesday.

-Cellan-Jones announced in 2019 that he had been diagnosed with Parkinson’s and he has since contributed to a podcast, Movers And Shakers, discussing life with the disease.
+Cellan-Jones announced in 2019 he had been diagnosed with Parkinson’s and has since contributed to a podcast, Movers And Shakers, discussing life with the disease.

-Discussing the success of the podcast, which also features Jeremy Paxman, Cellan-Jones told the PA news agency: “It’s been an absolute scream.
+Discussing the success of the podcast, which also features former BBC colleague Jeremy Paxman, Cellan-Jones told the PA news agency: “It’s been an absolute scream.

 “We’ve had the most extraordinary reaction from the Parkinson’s community.